Actipro/Avalonia-Controls/Documentation/topics/bars/index.md

 The Bars product has been built from the ground up to support MVVM creation of the entire user interface if desired.
 An open source companion MVVM library is available that provides a full set of view models and related UI bindings to easily configure and manage your ribbons, toolbars, and menus.

 See the [MVVM Support](mvvm-support.md) topic for additional information on using MVVM with Bars controls.

-*This product is written in 100% pure C#, and includes detailed documentation and samples.*